6 Things Every Successful Product Manager Does

 Product management is a demanding job.
-It’s not just about managing the product but also understanding the market and customer needs.
+It’s about managing the product and understanding the market and customer needs.
 Product managers are responsible for developing, executing, and delivering products that fulfill customer needs and have a competitive advantage in the marketplace.

 Product managers are the backbone of the product.
-They are responsible for everything from how the product is used to how it is marketed.
+They are responsible for everything from how the product is used to its marketing.
 They work closely with designers, developers, and engineers to ensure the product is successful.

-Read on if you want to know what a successful product manager does in a customer-centric company.
+Read on to know what a successful product manager does in a customer-centric company.
 We’ve compiled six things that every successful product manager does for you!

 Product manager vs. Project manager